aronweiler/rad-sec-analysis/docs/design.md

 - Prompts for the application are stored in the `src/prompts` folder, each prompt stored as its own individual `.py` file

 ### Tools
 Tools are located in the `src/tools` folder.
+LangChain tools / tool wrappers are in the `src/tools/lc_tools` folder, and are registered in the `src/tools/lc_tools/tool_manager.py` file.

+The tools that are available to each stage are set in the configuration.

 **NVD Tool**:
 - The NVD tool (`src/tools/nvd_tool.py`) is a direct-access tool using the NVD 2.0 API, requiring an API key for less rate limiting